Axuby/Budget-Track-App/README.md

 ## Reflection

-This was a 3 week long project built after my internship  at Genesys Tech Hub.
-Project goals included using technologies learned up until this point and familiarizing myself with documentation for new features.
+This was a 6+ week long project built after my internship  at Genesys Tech Hub.
+Project goals included using technologies learned up until this point and familiarizing myself with documentation for new features using the `create-react-app` boilerplate, then adding `react-router-4.0` and `redux`.

-Originally I wanted to build an application that allowed users to pull data from the Twitter API based on what they were interested in, such as 'most tagged users'.
-I started this process by using the `create-react-app` boilerplate, then adding `react-router-4.0` and `redux`.

 One of the main challenges I ran into was Authentication.
 This lead me to spend a few days on a research spike into OAuth, Auth0, and two-factor authentication using Firebase or other third parties.
 Due to project time constraints, I had to table authentication and focus more on data visualization from parts of the API that weren't restricted to authenticated users.